oztune/react-server/readme.md

     <script src="index.js"></script>

+## Built in support for one page apps

-> Whenever you request a file from the server that doesn't exist (eg. `localhost:3000/some/crazy/path`) it just serves your `index.html` file, making it simple to build one page apps.
+Whenever you request a file from the server that doesn't exist (eg. `localhost:3000/some/crazy/path`) it just serves your `index.html` file, making it simple to build one page apps.

 ## TODO